XDGFX/rotaprint/README.md

         **#0000FF** - Colour D

         ![manual/Image%2014.png](manual/Image%2014.png)

-        These colours are **not** representative of the final print colour, they are just indicators to change to a specific pen during printing!
+        <br>*These colours are **not** representative of the final print colour, they are just indicators to change to a specific pen during printing!*

     - If you want to print a raster image, you may be able to use Illustrator's Image Trace function.
 Select your image and then find it under `Object` > `Image Trace` > `Make and Expand`.

         ![manual/Image%2015.png](manual/Image%2015.png)

-        Left: input raster image.
-Right: output vector image after using the Image Trace function.
+        <br>*Left: input raster image.
+Right: output vector image after using the Image Trace function.*

     - To 'fill' a shape with block colour, the recommended method is to use Illustrator's `Offset Path` function.
 The offset value should be smaller for higher density colour.

         ![manual/Image%2016.png](manual/Image%2016.png)

-        Offsetting a path to emulate printing of block colour
+        <br>*Offsetting a path to emulate printing of block colour*

 3. Once you are happy with the image, open the gcode conversion panel under `File` > `Scripts` > `Export to G-code V5`.

 4. The print settings should be as shown below.
 The output gcode will save to the file set under `Output File`.
 You can load these default settings, using the provided file `sample_files/gcode_panel_v5.settings`.
 Feed rate can be set if required, however it is recommended to keep this high.

     ![manual/Image%2017.png](manual/Image%2017.png)

-    Overview of the gcode conversion panel
+    <br>*Overview of the gcode conversion panel*

     For reference, the commands **G0Z0** lifts the pen from the paper, **G0Z1** applies the pen to the paper, and **<C#>** is a custom command which switches pen colours.